brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 23 bht.md

 # Matthew 14:23 Commentary Help Text

 ## BHT:
-In this verse, a man, though having all things at his disposal, shows sincerity and human affection by praying.
-He seeks solitude in the mountains to have more leisure for prayer, away from noise, and this choice influences his prayer, making him more guarded, pouring his heart into God's bosom, and diligent in self-examination.
-The attempt to make him a king becomes a temptation, which he faces by relying on prayer.
-Being alone with his Father, prayer both precedes and follows his labors for humanity.
+In this passage, Jesus demonstrates his sincere and human affection towards us by going up into a mountain to pray.
+He seeks solitude to pour out his heart into his Father's bosom and be diligent in self-examination.
+Despite the traditions of the Jews, he chooses a place that is private and retired, where he can freely pray and seek his Father's help.
+This moment of prayer before and after his labors for humanity reflects the importance he attributes to seeking God's guidance and strength.

 ## Choicest Commentary Quotes:
 ### John Calvin: